Ground source heat pump: Thermal properties of the ground

-The "penetration depth" is defined as the depth at which the temperature variable is less than 0.01 of the variation at the surface, and this depends on the type of soil:
+The "penetration depth" is defined as the depth at which the temperature variable is less than 0.01 of the variation at the surface.
+This also depends on the type of soil:

 History

 The heat pump was described by Lord Kelvin in 1853 and developed by Peter Ritter von Rittinger in 1855.
 Heinrich Zoelly had patented the idea of using it to draw heat from the ground in 1912.

-After experimenting with a freezer, Robert C. Webber built the first direct exchange ground source heat pump in the late 1940s; sources disagree, however, as to the exact timeline of his invention The first successful commercial project was installed in the Commonwealth Building (Portland, Oregon) in 1948, and has been designated a National Historic Mechanical Engineering Landmark by ASME.
+After experimentation with a freezer, Robert C. Webber built the first direct exchange ground source heat pump in the late 1940s; sources disagree, however, as to the exact timeline of his invention The first successful commercial project was installed in the Commonwealth Building (Portland, Oregon) in 1948, and has been designated a National Historic Mechanical Engineering Landmark by ASME.
 Professor Carl Nielsen of Ohio State University built the first residential open loop version in his home in 1948.

-As a result of the 1973 oil crisis, ground source heat pumps became popular in Sweden and have been growing slowly in worldwide acceptance since then.
+As a result of the 1973 oil crisis, ground source heat pumps became popular in Sweden and have since grown slowly in worldwide popularity as the technology has improved.
 Open loop systems dominated the market until the development of polybutylene pipe in 1979 made closed loop systems economically viable.

 As of 2004, there are over a million units installed worldwide, providing 12 GW of thermal capacity with a growth rate of 10% per year.
 Each year (as of 2011/2004, respectively), about 80,000 units are installed in the US and 27,000 in Sweden.
 In Finland, a geothermal heat pump was the most common heating system choice for new detached houses between 2006 and 2011 with market share exceeding 40%.
+In 2021, heat pumps accounted for 10% of global heating equipment sales.

+In the United Kingdom, the 2022 Boiler Upgrade Scheme has driven demand for ground source heat pumps.
+In 2023, 2,469 ground source heat pumps were installed in the UK.
+The scheme closes in 2027.